-Layers are recommended for almost any kind of travel, but a nice set of layered clothing, chosen carefully, can create multiple outfits to pack for a weekend trip with only a few actual articles of clothing.
-If you have developed a capsule wardrobe, this is where it shines.
+Layers are recommended for almost any kind of travel.
+A set of layered clothing, chosen carefully, can create multiple outfits to pack for a weekend trip with only a few actual articles of clothing.
+If you’ve developed a capsule wardrobe, this is where it shines.

-Start with one pair of pants and your travel outfit pants/leggings, since they can be paired with multiple less-bulky tops for variety.
+Start with one pair of pants and your travel outfit pants or leggings, since they can be paired with multiple less-bulky tops for variety.

 To conserve space and keep things organized, I roll my clothes up.

-While some people like to express their individuality through their clothing, I find that neutrals are a great way to go on light-packing trips; an assortment of khaki, grey, and black can almost infinitely interchange.
+While some people like to express their individuality through their clothing, I find that neutrals are a great way to go on light-packing trips.
+An assortment of khaki, grey, and black can be mixed and matched infinitely.
 If you love color, use a couple of pieces as accents.
-Wear them with your day-of-travel outfit and intermix them thereafter; a bright scarf goes a long way.
+Wear them with your day-of-travel outfit and intermix them thereafter.
+A bright scarf goes a long way.

 - 1 pair of pants